-Battle of the Little Bighorn
+What Is The Battle Of Little Bighorn

-Refusing to accept this treachery, men from the Sioux and Cheyenne tribes left their reservations to join Sitting Bull and fight alongside him and Crazy Horse.
+They refused to accept this treachery and men from the Sioux and Cheyenne tribes left their reservations to join Sitting Bull and fight alongside him and Crazy Horse.

 On June 25, after being sent to lead the 7th Cavalry to scout for enemies, Custer decided to

 Upon hearing about the invasion, Crazy Horse guided 3,000 of his troops to confront the attackers.
 Custer and all his soldiers were dead within one hour.

 Consequences of the Battle

 The Battle of the Little Bighorn represented the worst defeat for the US Army during the Indian War.